-Are you looking for some alternative Christmas dish recipes?
-Then look no further as we have some seriously delicious, knock out options that will deliver beautiful flavours, texture and colour to your table.
+Are you looking for some alternative Christmas party recipes?
+Then look no further as we have some seriously delicious Christmas recipes, with beautiful flavours, texture and colour to your table.
 Taking inspiration from the Middle East, we have a seasonal chestnut Christmas inspired dip, an action packed squash roasted loaf and a salted chocolate babka to finish off the feast.
 These dishes will become firm favourites and are no doubt going to make an appearance each festive season.

 Parsnip & Chestnut Dip with Lavosh Flatbreads